24 Tips for Traveling as a Vegetarian (and Vegan)

 The idea of “vegetarian” doesn’t always resonate with people, and “vegan” can sometimes carry an undesired stigma.

 She wouldn’t sell it to us because it was strange to her, and she didn’t understand why anyone would possibly want to try the bamboo alone.
-Instead accepting it and picking around it, we kindly said “no thank you” (in Chinese) and walked away.
+Instead of accepting it and picking around it, we kindly said “no thank you” (in Chinese) and walked away.

 Avoid being rude or arrogant